c-blake/hldiff/README.md

 Installation
 ============
-What you need is to first compile it (`git clone cligen`, `git clone this`, then `nim c --path:to/cligen --gc:arc -d:useMalloc -d:danger hldiff` or `nimble install --passNim:-d:danger --gc:arc -d:useMalloc hldiff`).
-(A PGO build is a user-excercise but only about 10% faster in this case.)
+First compile it (`git clone <CLIGEN>`, `git clone <THIS>`, and then `nim c --path:to/cligen --gc:orc -d:danger hldiff`.
+Alternatively, you can `nimble install hldiff`).
+A profile-guided optimization (PGO) build is a user-excercise but only about 10% faster in this case.

 Then to `$HOME/.config/hg/hgrc` add
 ```